Carbapenem: Pseudomonas aeruginosa and Acinetobacter baumannii

 Infections caused by the non-fermenting gram-negative bacteria Pseudomonas aeruginosa and Acinetobacter baumanni are most commonly encountered in hospitalized people.
 These bacteria exhibit an unusually high level of intrinsic resistance to antibiotics due to their expression of a wide range of resistance mechanisms.
 Antibiotics cross the outer membrane of Pseudomonas and Acinetobacter approximately 100 times more slowly than they cross the outer membrane of Enterobacteriaceae, due in part to their use of porins that can adopt a conformation having a very restricted entry channel.
 Further, the porin levels may be down-regulated in response to antibiotic exposure.
 Antibiotic molecules that successfully traverse the porin channels may be removed by efflux pumps.
 Downregulation of the porin OprD2 is an important contributor to imipenem resistance.

 Like the Enterobacteriaceae, Pseudomonas and Acinetobacter can express a wide range of antibiotic-deactivitating enzymes, including beta lactamases.
 Pseudomonas produces an inducible broad spectrum beta lactamase, AmpC, that is produced in response to beta lactam exposure.
 The combination of inducible AmpC expression, poor membrane permeability, and efflux pumps make Pseudomonas resistant to most beta lactams.
 The clinical efficacy of carbapenems in Pseudomonas infection arises in part because, while they are strong inducers of AmpC, they are poor substrates.
 The identification of Pseudomonas strains that produce beta lactamases capable of cleaving carbapenems, such as the New Delhi metallo beta lactamase has raised increasing concern regarding the potential for an era of untreatable Pseudomonas infections.

 Structure

-In terms of structure, the carbapenems are very similar to the penicillins (penams), but the sulfur atom in position 1 of the structure has been replaced with a carbon atom, and an unsaturation has been introduced—hence the name of the group, the carbapenems.
+Carbapenem (formula C6H7NO, registry number 63838-48-2) is the parent of this class of compounds.
+The parent is only of theoretical interest.
+The carbapenems are very similar to the penicillins (penams): the sulfur in penams is replaced with methylene and an unsaturation has been introduced—hence the name of the group, the carbapenems.

-Groups

 Carbapenems are further broken down into groups with ertapenem being the lone member of group 1.
 Group 2 carbapenems (imipenem, meropenem, and doripenem) are identified by their efficacy with respect to multiresistant gram-negative (MDRGN) bacteria such as Pseudomonas and Acinetobacter species.